harrysutton41/UCD-FS-BeamNG-Project/README.md

 ## Project

 *The Development and Evaluation of a Digital Model for a Formula Student Vehicle in BeamNG with Python & BeamNGpy* (2026)

+## AI

+OpenAI's ChatGPT 5.5 was used as an aid in creation and debugging of Python and MATLAB code